parasitic-jaeger-1790

 Absence of Breeding: The Parasitic Jaeger does not breed in Colombia or other tropical regions.
 Its breeding range is restricted to Arctic and subarctic regions in North America, Europe, and Asia.
 The species nests in open tundra, rocky cliffs, and coastal islands in high-latitude areas far from tropical regions like Colombia.

-Migratory Behavior: During the non-breeding season, Parasitic Jaegers undertake long migrations, primarily spending time at sea in open waters.
+Migratory Behavior: During the non-breeding season, Parasitic Jaegers undertake long migrations, spending time at sea in open waters.
 They can be found in pelagic zones far from land.
-This migratory behavior distances the species from regions like Colombia, as Parasitic Jaegers are more commonly seen over marine environments or offshore areas during their migration southward.
+Parasitic Jaegers are more commonly seen over marine environments or offshore areas during their migration southward.

 Taxonomy